sydneycytometry/CAPX/README.md

 If you use these scripts in your work, please cite this github using the information below.
 You can cite the specific version that you used in your work.

 Ashhurst, T. M. (2018).
 Cytometry Analysis Pipeline for large and compleX dataests v2.5.
 GitHub repository.
-DOI: TBC, repository: https://github.com/sydneycytometry/CAPX.
+DOI: 10.5281/zenodo.3273252, repository: https://github.com/sydneycytometry/CAPX.

 **Version history**